nyambati/es/README.md

 This CLI has not been published to NPM registry.
 However you can install it in the following two ways

-1. Link
-   You can install this packge by using `npm link` command.
+1. *Link* - You can install this packge by using `npm link` command.
 This enable you to make changes to the code while using the CLI.
    ```bash
    $ npm link
    ```
    After this you should be able to access the functionality by running `es [command]`.
 Run npm unlink to unlink the binaries.
-2. Package
-   This option enable you to package the cli into a tarball which can be installed with `npm -g install <tarball>`.
+2. *Package* - This option enable you to package the cli into a tarball which can be installed with `npm -g install <tarball>`.
    ```bash
    $ npm pack
    $ npm install <location of tarbal file>